Most long-haul semi-truck drivers in the U.S. are not paid a salary. They are not paid by the hour.

 Now, California state legislators are proposing to do away with the break rules for truckers employed by interstate trucking companies.

-These paid rest breaks in some states are some of the very few exceptions to the pay-per-mile system that perpetuates safety issues like speeding and drowsy driving.
+Those paid rest breaks are some of the very few exceptions to the pay-per-mile system that perpetuates safety issues like speeding and drowsy driving.

 Pay truckers by the hour.